hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     \hat{n}_{\mathbf{k}} \rangle`, up to a maximum wavevector defined by kmax which is a multiple of the Fermi wavevector.
 The momentum distribution will be printed out at unique kpoints which have the same kinetic energy.
-Results can be extracted from the analysed dmqmc output using the extract_n_k.py script in the tools/dmqmc directory.
+Results can be extracted from the analysed (i.e. by using the finite_temp_analysis script in the tools/dmqmc (see tutorial for more information)) dmqmc output using the extract_n_k.py script in the tools/dmqmc directory.

     Only currently implemented for the UEG.